shihankanungo/shihankanungo.github.io/math.md

 ### Chapter 2.
 Research.
 Around this time I became curious about what mathematics looked like beyond competitions.
 As a 12 year old freshman, I applied to the MIT PRIMES-USA program, where
-I’ve now spent three years researching topics in commutative algebra, representation theory, and combinatorics.
-I’ve co-authored four papers published in well-regarded journals, including one recognized with a USA Bronze Medal in Mathematics at the S.-T. Yau High School Science Awards.
+I spent the next three years researching topics in commutative algebra, representation theory, and combinatorics.
+I’ve (co)authored five papers published (or submitted) in well-regarded journals, including one recognized with a USA Bronze Medal in Mathematics at the S.-T. Yau High School Science Awards.
 As a World Science Scholar (WSS ’24), I’ve had the chance to explore math and interdisciplinary science under the guidance of world-renowned researchers.

 ### Chapter 3.
 Balance.
-As I turned 14, my passion for contests was rekindled through the Putnam Exam, a competition designed for undergraduates, which I took as a high school junior, placing 58th nationally among thousands of undergraduates&mdash;thereby earning an Honorable Mention.
-The next year I placed 22nd.
-Getting back on the AMC track, I won a USAMO Gold Award and attended the MAA’s Math Olympiad Program (MOP 2025).
-I was also selected to the four-member US team to RMM (the 17th Romanian Masters of Mathematics).
-Meanwhile, I have continued my research and advanced coursework through San José State University, Euler Circle, and AoPS.
+As I turned 14, my passion for contests was rekindled through the Putnam Exam, a competition designed for undergraduates, which I took in my high school junior year (and then also in my senior year) placing 22nd nationally among thousands of undergraduates&mdash;thereby earning an N2 designation.
+Getting back on the AMC track, I won a USAMO Gold Award and attended the MAA’s Math Olympiad Program (MOP 2025), where I qualified for the USA Team Selection Test (TST) group, and was subsequently selected to the four-member US team for RMM (the 17th Romanian Masters of Mathematics).
+Meanwhile, I continued my research and advanced coursework through San José State University, Euler Circle, and AoPS.
 <br>
 Through  graduate-level applied mathematics courses at SJSU, I developed a fascination for physics, which led me to self-study college level physics.
-Subsequently, I became a USAPhO gold medalist and a member of the 2024 U.S. Physics Team.
+In 2024, I became a USAPhO gold medalist and a member of the 2024 U.S. Physics Team.

 <br>
 Today, I find meaning in both the elegance of contests and the depth of research&mdash;they challenge me in different ways, and together, they shape me into the mathematician I hope to become.